kristjanjansen/mongostream/README.md

 ## About

 Demostration of pushing MongoDB realtime changes to browser and reactively rendering them.
+It is using the old opstream approach (it is now superseded by https://docs.mongodb.com/manual/changeStreams/).

 ### Installation